ramuit44/galactusWeatherWidgetFactory/README.md

   * This project's tests code coverage is in coverage directory.
   * This project's tests result report (grunt-junit-report) is in ./test-results.xml.
 * This project's jshint configuration is in ./.jshintrc and jshint report is in ./jshint-report .
+* This project deleiverables are in dist directory.